ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 For more information on License Governance, please view [this article](https://help.zenhub.com/support/solutions/articles/43000559760-license-governance-in-zenhub-enterprise) in our Help Center.

 ### 6.3 Maintenance Mode

 When operating a ZHE3 deployment on Kubernetes, you may face situations in which you would like to prevent users from accessing the application (such as restoring a database backup).
 For this purpose, we have included a **maintenance mode** in the `nginx-gateway` pod.

 Maintenance mode can be enabled in two ways:

-1. *Automatically*, when Zenhub detects that GitHub is in maintenance mode.
+1. _Automatically_, when Zenhub detects that GitHub is in maintenance mode.
 Zenhub checks GitHub for this status every 30 seconds.
-2. *Manually*, when a system administrator determines it necessary to gracefully block user access to the application.
+2. _Manually_, when a system administrator determines it is necessary to gracefully block user access to the application.

 Enable maintenance mode:

 ```bash
 kubectl -n <namespace> set env deployment nginx-gateway -c monitor MAINTENANCE_MODE="TRUE"
 ```

 Disable maintenance mode:

 ```bash
 kubectl -n <namespace> set env deployment nginx-gateway -c monitor MAINTENANCE_MODE=""
 ```

 ### 6.4 Usage Report

 Since Zenhub Enterprise On-Premise is a completely self-contained system in your environment, we require a monthly usage report to be sent to us in order to ensure your Zenhub usage aligns with your billing.
 The usage report can be found in the Admin UI at `https://<admin_ui_subdomain>.<domain_tld>/usage` and sent to enterprise@zenhub.com.

 ## 7. Roadmap